SaptarshiSarkar12/swift-book/LanguageGuide/Properties.rst

    and the property has not yet been initialized, there is no guarantee that the property will be initialized only once.

+..
+6/19/14, 10:54 PM Chris Lattner:
+   @lazy is not thread safe.
+Global variables (and static struct/enum fields) *are*.

 .. _Properties_StoredPropertiesAndInstanceVariables:

 Stored Properties and Instance Variables